27Nusaiba/27Nusaiba/README.md

 -  Amazon Prime Clone Website (#)
   *Basic Layout using HTML, CSS & JS for practice*
  - Language Translator Application (#)
-  *Android Based Mobile Application that aims to convert any text to the desired language*
+  *Android Based Mobile Application that aims to convert any text into the desired language*

    ## 🧠 Fun Fact
 I believe progress matters more than perfection — learning something small every day adds up!